skukuck/sundials/doc/superbuild/source/developers/python/index.rst

 --------------

-All user-supplied Python functions have to be wrapped with a functions which converts between a ``std::function`` and a raw C function pointer.
+All user-supplied Python functions have to be wrapped with functions that convert between a ``std::function`` and a raw C function pointer.
-This is done by smuggling in a "function table" -- a struct of ``std::function`` members -- in python member of the integrator memory structures, and then storing the integrator memory structure in the ``user_data`` pointer.
+This is done by smuggling in a "function table" -- a struct of ``std::function`` members -- in a ``python`` member inside each integrator memory structure, and then storing the integrator memory structure in the ``user_data`` pointer.
 For the objects which are not the integrator, we still stuff the function table in the ``python`` member of the struct so it will be available in all of the module/class methods.
 The upshot is that every time we add a user-supplied function, we need to add a new member to the function table struct, and add a wrapper for it.
 We also have to add a wrapper for the "Set" function that takes the user-supplied function.